The following definitions apply to the Plan.

 Combined Medical/Prescription Out-of-Pocket Limit – see "Annual Out-of-Pocket Limits" in the Medical Plan section.

 Copay – means the flat-dollar amount you pay as part of the eligible expenses that is your responsibility.

 Generic drugs and brand-name drugs – the generic name of a drug is its chemical name.
 The brand name is the trade name under which the drug is advertised and sold.
 By law, generic drugs must meet the same standards as brand-name drugs for safety, purity, strength, and effectiveness.

-Generic Non-Preferred drugs – means generic drugs identified as Generic Non-Preferred in the Covered Medication Search.
+Generic Non-Preferred drugs – means generic drugs identified as Tier 2 in the Covered Medication Search.

-Generic Preferred drugs – means generic drugs identified as Generic Preferred in the Covered Medication Search.
+Generic Preferred drugs – means generic drugs identified as Tier 1 in the Covered Medication Search.